(Last Updated: July 2021)

 (c) provide details to Golf Australia or a Golf Australia Affiliate in an application, consent form, survey, feedback form or incident report;

-(d) enter personal information into, or agree to having your personal information entered into, one of Golf Australia’s online systems, including the GOLF Link database;
+(d) enter personal information into, or agree to have your personal information entered into, one of Golf Australia’s online systems, including the GOLF Link database;

 (e) access the Golf Australia website or a website of a Golf Australia Affiliate;